The Ultimate Guide to Pour-Over Coffee: Techniques, Tips, and Tricks

 Use Filtered Water

 The quality of water used can significantly impact the taste of the coffee.
-Baristas often use filtered or bottled water with a balanced mineral content to bring out the best flavors for a delicious coffee.
+Baristas often use filtered or bottled water with a balanced mineral content to produce the best flavors for a delicious coffee.

 Pour-over coffee is an art form tailored for discerning coffee lovers who appreciate the subtleties of a meticulously crafted brew.

-This coffee brewing method not only allows for precision and customization in every cup but also invites you to dive deep into the world of coffee flavors.
+This coffee brewing method allows for precision and customization in every cup and invites you to dive deep into the world of coffee flavors.

 Are you ready to embrace the grind—both literally and figuratively—to master the nuanced art of pour-over coffee?
-It’s a method that rewards patience and precision, offering a richly rewarding experience to those willing to invest the time and effort into perfecting their cup.
+This method rewards patience and precision, offering a richly rewarding experience to those willing to invest the time and effort into perfecting their cup.

 To maximize the experience, use only the highest quality whole coffee beans from Bones Coffee.
-We have the most unique flavors out there, with bold blends that are sure to jump out in pour-over coffee.
+We have the most unique flavors, with bold blends that will jump out in pour-over coffee.
 Try some now—what are you waiting for?

 « Back to Blog